About This Journal

 IJPBL is an Open Access journal.
 This means that it uses a funding model that does not charge readers or their institutions for access.
 Readers may freely read, download, copy, distribute, print, search, or link to the full texts of articles.
 The publication of the journal is currently made possible by generous support from the Teaching Academy at Purdue University (http://www.teachingacademy.purdue.edu/).

-IJPBL is indexed in the American Psychological Association's PsycINFO; EBSCO's Education Research Complete and TOC Premier (Table of Contents); H.W.
-Wilson's Education Abstracts, Education Full Text, Education Index, OmniFile Full Text Mega, and OmniFile Full Text Select; and OCLC's Education Abstracts and Education Index.
+IJPBL is indexed in the American Psychological Association's PsycINFO; EBSCO's Education Research Complete, TOC Premier (Table of Contents), and ERIC (Education Resource Information Center); H.W.
+Wilson's Education Abstracts, Education Full Text, Education Index, OmniFile Full Text Mega, and OmniFile Full Text Select; OCLC's Education Abstracts and Education Index; and Elsevier's Scopus.

 For over 40 years, researchers have lacked an outlet for sharing their findings with other educators and scholars who were interested in problem-based learning (PBL) as a pedagogical method.
 In the past, when educational journals published problem-based learning research, they did so with a single focus on the use of PBL in the specific discipline they represented.
 The Interdisciplinary Journal of Problem-based Learning (IJPBL) remedies this problem by offering a forum for all PBL research across disciplines.
 This scholarly journal publishes relevant information about problem-based learning pedagogy and is the first, and only, journal of its kind.
 Furthermore, it is not “owned” by a professional organization, which helps to assure that it will continue to serve a variety of audiences, across disciplines.